 Margaret’s teams are involved in the early stages of drug discovery, and typically, once chemistry is involved, it takes about three to five years for a treatment to reach patient trials.
 “When you reach this stage in the drug development process, it feels amazing,” said Margaret.
 “And seeing the molecule you helped develop start to shrink a tumor – wow!
 That is what this career is about.”

 “It’s exciting to work on a number of different projects,” said Margaret.
 “Specifically, working on Alzheimer’s research has been very motivating because of the impact it can have on patients and their families.
 Plus, I’ve had a personal experience with Alzheimer’s disease since my father-in-law was diagnosed with it.”

 For the next generation of scientists, Margaret has a few tips to help students get started on their scientific journey:

 - Be curious and ask questions.
 Science is everywhere and all around the world.
 So be curious and don’t be afraid to ask the ‘why’ questions.

 - Get hands-on experience.
 Take advantage of classroom labs at your school.
 Apply for summer research programs and spend your summer break working with professional scientists.
 Or, try your own experiments at home.
 Try experimenting with cooking, for example, and test your hypothesis on how to create the best recipe.

 - If you know somebody who is a scientist, talk to them.
 They would love to tell you about their career and answer any of your questions.
 As you talk to professionals, you will learn that science is about much more than the things you learn in school.

-To learn how the Amgen Foundation brings biotechnology to students, visit the Amgen Foundation website.
+To learn how the Amgen Foundation brings biotechnology to students, visit the Amgen Biotech Experience website.
 Follow @AmgenFoundation to stay up to date with all STEM-related news from the Amgen Foundation.